anaghakarurkar/RomanNumeralsKataApp/README.md

 # RomanNumeralsKataApp

-This App converts a number to Roman numeral
+This App converts
+1. A number to Roman numeral
-This App converts a Roman numeral to a number
+2. A Roman numeral to a number

 It also includes NUnit tests